Robert Tappan Morris: Early life and education

+Morris attended Harvard University, and later went on to graduate school at Cornell University.

 Morris worm

-Morris' computer worm was developed in 1988, while he was a graduate student at Cornell University.
+Morris's computer worm was developed in 1988, during his first year of graduate school at Cornell.
 He released the worm from MIT, rather than from Cornell.
+This was to avoid the worm being traced directly back to Cornell, where he was a Ph.D. student at the time.
 The worm exploited several vulnerabilities to gain entry to targeted systems, including: